Black Community School, Townsville: Mabo's early life and move to Australia

-In addition for a formal state education, Mabo's maternal uncle Benny gave Koiki a traditional education, who also guided his nephew through his first level of initiation.
+In addition to a formal state education, Mabo's maternal uncle Benny gave Koiki a traditional education, who also guided his nephew through his first level of initiation.
 Mabo was instructed in the growing of yams and bananas, as well as "fishing secrets and special rituals associated with rebuilding the ancient fish traps that ringed the east coast of the island."
 Mabo's father was an ait, or Meriam leader, and Koiki would listen and remember conversations between islanders and his father regarding land disputes, and land ownership issues on the island.
 Years later, Mabo recalled a time in his youth when he was about fifteen years old, in which he spent: